Janine Wiedel: 1970s

 In 1977 Wiedel was the first photographer to win the West Midlands Arts major bursary.
 She photographed and documented the lives of people in the West Midlands.
-For a period of around two years in the late 1970s, Wiedel lived in her Volkswagen van in the Birmingham area photographing a range of people and industries, including miners, chain-makers, steel workers, jewellers and pottery workers.
+For around two years in the late 1970s, Wiedel lived in her Volkswagen van in the Birmingham area photographing a range of people and industries, including miners, chain-makers, steel workers, jewellers and pottery workers.

-This resulted in an Arts Council sponsored book Vulcan's Forge (1979) and an exhibition at The Photographers' Gallery in London in 1979.
-A TV programme linked to the project, called England their England: Camera in the Streets, was shown on ATV at 7.30 pm on Tuesday 9 May 1978 and reviewed by Keith Brace in the Birmingham Daily Post.
+This resulted in an Arts Council–sponsored book Vulcan's Forge (1979) and an exhibition at The Photographers' Gallery in London in 1979.
+A related TV programme, England their England: Camera in the Streets, was shown on ATV at 7.30 pm on Tuesday 9 May 1978 and reviewed by Keith Brace in the Birmingham Daily Post.
 The exhibition was laid out to try to give an impression of the working conditions and the atmosphere of the area.
-Instead of rows of uniformly sized photographs there were sections devoted to different industries, some special lighting and audio visual material as well as the video tape of the ATV programme.
-Vulcan's Forge was exhibited again in its entirety in 2021 at The Hive in Birmingham and reviewed by Josh Allen in the publication Tribune.
+Instead of rows of uniformly sized photographs, there were sections devoted to different industries, some special lighting and audiovisual material as well as the videotape of the ATV programme.
+Vulcan's Forge was exhibited again in its entirety in 2021 at The Hive in Birmingham and reviewed by Josh Allen in Tribune.

 Between 1977 and 1979 Wiedel and Rob Walker collaborated on a research study in a London secondary school.
 The project was supported by The Centre for Applied Research in Education (CARE) at the University of East Anglia.
 The study involved photographer and researcher working closely in selected classrooms photographing, interviewing, analysing and exhibiting the results along with feedback from students and teachers.
 The study was published in Field Methods in the Study of Education edited by Robert G Burgess.
 Wiedel's photographic contributions appear in chapter 10 'Using Photographs in a Discipline of Words'.